chloehudzik/workfront-learn.en/help/reporting/basic-reporting/reporting-components.md

 Field names are pieces of information available on what you selected as the field source.

-They can be Workfront fields you filled in, fields from a custom form, or informations that Workfront automatically captures.
+They can be Workfront fields you filled in, fields from a custom form, or information that Workfront automatically captures.

 Field names drive the value field options.